 Smithsonian Journeys Experts

 Hugh Agnew has been fascinated by the lands and peoples of Russia and Eastern Europe since he first walked into a Russian language class in 10th grade.
 Having decided as an undergraduate to major in History and focus on the region, he pursued doctoral study at Stanford and became a history professor.
 He has taught graduate and undergraduate courses on the history of Eastern Europe and the Balkans, the Russian Revolution, Europe from Cold War to Detente, the Habsburg Empire, and nationalism at Queen's University in Canada, the National University of Singapore, and (since 1988) at the George Washington University, where he is a member of the Institute for Russian, European, and Eurasian Studies at the Elliott School of International Affairs.
-He is also Senior Associate Dean for Academic and Faculty Affairs at the Elliott School.
+He has also served as Senior Associate Dean for Academic and Faculty Affairs at the Elliott School.
 Agnew has published books on Czech history and many articles on aspects of East European history, the Habsburg Empire, and European history.
 His insightful talks on past Smithsonian Journeys throughout Eastern Europe have made him a favorite with Smithsonian travelers.

 What Our Travelers Say